oOo0oOo/lean-lsp-mcp/README.md

 ## Disabling Tools

-Many IDEs allow to disable specific tools manually (e.g. lean_build).
+Many clients allow the user to disable specific tools manually (e.g. lean_build).

 **VSCode**: Click on the Wrench/Screwdriver icon in the chat.